MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-signal-archiver-data.md

 description: "Admins can set up a TeleMessage connector to import and archive Signal communications data in Microsoft 365.
 This lets you archive data from third-party data sources in Microsoft 365 so you can use compliance features such as legal hold, content search, and retention policies to manage your organization's third-party data."
 ---

-# Set up a connector to archive Signal communications data
+# Set up a connector to archive Signal communications data (preview)

 Use the TeleMessage connector in the Microsoft 365 compliance center to import and archive Signal chats, attachments, files, and deleted messages and calls.
 After you set up and configure a connector, it connects to your organization's TeleMessage account, and imports the mobile communication of employees using the TeleMessage Signal Archiver to mailboxes in Microsoft 365.